canada-flag-jombone

 WHMIS 2015 Safety Data Sheets

 Safety data sheets have 16 detailed sections of information, some of which might be difficult to understand unless you are specifically trained.
-But some important sections to look at are, sections 2,4,7,8,15.
+But some important sections are 2, 4, 7, 8, and 15.

 WHMIS 2015 training requirements

-Education and training on WHMIS are required for workers who are exposed or are likely to be exposed to a hazardous product due to their work activities.
-This may include workers, supervisors or managers who handle hazardous products.
-Or someone who is involved in emergency response.
+Education and training on WHMIS are required for workers who are exposed or are likely to be exposed to a hazardous product due to physical hazards in their work activities.
+This may include workers, supervisors, or managers who handle hazardous products, or someone who is involved in emergency response.

 On-site training